zepalmer/intensional-functions-ghc/docs/users_guide/using-warnings.rst

     triggered whenever this happens, and can be addressed by enabling the extension.

+.. ghc-flag:: -Wreify-module-missing-info
+    :shortdesc: warn when `reifyModule`
+    :type: dynamic
+    :reverse: -Wno-reify-module-missing-info

+    :since: 9.6.1

+    The `reifyModule` function in the Template Haskell API can fail to find the necessary information when an interface file is generated with `-fno-write-self-recomp-info`.
+This is due to a shortcoming in `reifyModule` tracked by :ghc-ticket:`8489`.

+    This flag warns the user when they try to call `reifyModule` on a module where this situation occurs so that they know the traversal has ended prematurely.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's sanity, not yours.)